trantbpham/cengage-take-home-assessment-summer2023/README.md

 Part 1 consists of 9 exercises broken into two different types (1 sets of 6 and 1 set of 3) provided in 3 different programming languages (3 C++, 3 Java, 3 Python).

-The first set of 6 challenges consists of a working program and program requirements.
-Write test cases for 4 of the 6 challenges (2 of the 3 languages).
+The first set of 6 challenges consists of a working program and program requirements. **Our Ask:** Write test cases for 4 of the 6 challenges (2 of the 3 languages).
 The test cases must verify the program works according to the program requirements.

 The second set of challenges consists of test cases.
 Write a program that conforms to the test case requirements in 2 of the 3 languages.